kyma-project/kyma/docs/deep-dive/03-dd-expose-function-serverless.md

     EOF
     ```

-3. Check that the API Rule was created successfully and has the status `OK`:
+3. Check that the APIRule was created successfully and has the status `OK`:

     ```bash
     kubectl get apirules $NAME -n $NAMESPACE -o=jsonpath='{.status.APIRuleStatus.code}'